 B Vendor Payment

+Program Manual Section

+All programs MA603

 The customer is unable to pay his car payment.
 His sister pays the monthly loan payment for him directly to the lender.
 The payment is not income to the customer.

 E604 Receipt of Income Examples